 High-yield insights from every perspective

-How does the mechanism of action of mavacamten, a cardiac myosin inhibitor, specifically target the underlying pathophysiology of obstructive hypertrophic cardiomyopathy (oHCM) compared to traditional therapies like beta-blockers?
+How does the mechanism of action of mavacamten directly target the underlying pathophysiology of obstructive hypertrophic cardiomyopathy at the sarcomere level, and why does this represent a shift from traditional therapies like beta-blockers?

 Key Response